GuilhermeDuarteB/CursoEmVideoCursos/README.md

-All the "Curso em Video" curses that I learned and trained, separated by language.
+All the exercises I do to study, separated by language.